Macy's Thanksgiving Day Parade: Similar parades

 Other American cities also have parades held on Thanksgiving, none of which are run by Macy's.
-The nation's oldest Thanksgiving parade (the Gimbels parade, which has had many sponsors over the years, and is now known as the 6abc Dunkin' Donuts Thanksgiving Day Parade) was first held in Philadelphia in 1920.
+The nation's oldest Thanksgiving parade (the Gimbels parade, which has had many sponsors over the years, and is now known as the 6abc Dunkin' Thanksgiving Day Parade) was first held in Philadelphia in 1920.
 Other cities with parades on the holiday include the McDonald's Thanksgiving Parade in Chicago, Illinois and parades in Plymouth, Massachusetts; Seattle, Washington; Houston, Texas; Detroit, Michigan; and Fountain Hills, Arizona.
 There is also a second Thanksgiving balloon parade within the New York metropolitan area, the UBS balloon parade in Stamford, Connecticut, located 30 mi away; that parade is held the Sunday before Thanksgiving, so as not to compete with the parade in New York City.
 It usually does not duplicate any balloon characters.
-The Celebrate the Season Parade, held the last Saturday in November in Pittsburgh, was sponsored by Macy's from 2006 to 2013 after Macy's bought the Kaufmann's store chain that had sponsored that parade prior to 2006.
+The Celebrate the Season Parade, held the last Saturday in November in Pittsburgh, was sponsored by Macy's from 2006 to 2013 after Macy's acquired the Kaufmann's store chain that had sponsored that parade prior to 2006.

 Universal's Holiday Parade Featuring Macy's

 Since 2002, Macy's Studios has partnered with the Universal Orlando Resort (owned by NBC parent NBCUniversal) to bring balloons and floats from New York City to the theme park in Florida every holiday season in an event known as the Macy's Holiday Parade.
-The parade is performed daily and includes the iconic Santa Claus float.
+The parade is performed daily and includes the Santa Claus float used in New York's parade.
 Performers from the Orlando area are cast as various clowns, and the park used to invite guests to be "balloon handlers" for the parade.
 In 2017, the Macy's Holiday Parade was renamed to Universal's Holiday Parade Featuring Macy's.
 In 2020, as a result of the ongoing COVID-19 pandemic, the parade could not be run.
 Instead, a walkthrough experience known as Universal's Holiday Experience Featuring Macy's Balloons took place throughout the holiday season, displaying various floats and balloons that would normally be seen in the parade.